-Cold mailing is an art of getting a job that’s unlisted.
+Cold mailing is the art of getting a job that’s unlisted.
 In this article, we will talk about some of the most important do's and don'ts of cold mailing.
 This is not a guide on how to write a cold email (there's plenty of those online already), but rather a way for you to learn what cold mailing actually is and what benefits it can give you.

 Do's and don'ts of cold mailing